damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 Now any class who would like to subscribe to the _publish_ event only needs to implement the `OnPublishEventListener` interface, and register it with the `EZinePublisher`.

-And that was the last step.
+That was the last step.
 The `EZinePublisher` has everything it needs to start registering event listeners.
 Now we need to hook into our _publish_ event.

 ### Hooking into _publish_